stuart-clark-45/typesafe-api/README.md

   path: '/hello-world'
 };

-// Define the all parameters that are required to make the request export interface HelloWorldReq extends ReqOptions {
+// Define the all parameters that are required to make the request see (ReqOptions for other options) export interface HelloWorldReq extends ReqOptions {
   query: {
     yourName: string;